August 12-17, 2018

 Five days of music making!
 Come join like-minded music lovers and immerse yourself in a rare opportunity to play in a string ensemble tailored for the adult learner.
 The Adult Orchestra Retreat was instituted in 2013 as a new stream of the Valhalla Summer School of Music and has taken on a flavour and life of its own.
 Each morning, Adult String Orchestra participants will enjoy a technique/sectional class followed by an orchestra rehearsal.
 Repertoire will be drawn from a variety of musical eras and styles.

 Participants should have a minimum of one year of lessons on their instrument.
 Everyone should be willing – even if not yet completely confident – to play pieces with up to 3 sharps or flats and should be playing in two to three positions on their instrument.
 Sectionals will be guided by a teacher, and will be spent examining your orchestra repertoire challenges such as fingerings, bowings and technical issues.
 You will strengthen your ability to perform and function as a section and will explore how to glean the most personally satisfying ensemble experience in groups that will inevitably involve a wide variety of skills and abilities.
 Orchestra rehearsals will focus on enjoying the experience of playing together and learning how a fine ensemble sound is produced.
-Tuition for the three-hour morning orchestra program is $300 for the week (plus $30 non-refundable registration fee).
-A $30 late fee will be applied after June 1st.
+2017 Tuition for the three-hour morning orchestra program was $300 for the week (plus $30 non-refundable registration fee).
+A $30 late fee is applied after June 1st.
 Please note that chamber group placement cannot be guaranteed for registrations received after June 1st.

 The afternoons can be free for you to practise and to enjoy the beauty of the Slocan Lake area.
 There is also the option to register for private lessons with SOAR faculty or with other artists-in-residence and/or to participate in chamber music groups with coaching – both of these at an additional fee.
 Pre-formed chamber groups are welcome to register, or you can register as an individual and we will match you with other players of similar level.
 We also expect to be offering a variety of informal social opportunities throughout the week and encourage you to order our catered lunches (or bring a lunch) to share noon mealtimes with other participants.
 Classes take place in New Denver at Lucerne School.
 Performances are held at the acoustically superb Memorial Hall in Silverton, 5km south of New Denver.